rizkyyusfian/tokopediaplay/readme.md

 ```

 The API server will start running at `http://localhost:3000`.
 Use the specified endpoints to interact with the API and retrieve video thumbnail lists, product lists, and comments.

+## Additional Notes
+Database used in this project can be found in the `database` folder.